David Carney: International career

 Carney made the Australian squad for the trip to Bahrain in February 2006 to play in the Socceroos first ever match in Asia, and made his full début as a second-half substitute.
-Carney played in his second full international against Kuwait in Sydney, Australia in August 2006.
-Carney played a full game in the Socceroos 3–0 win over Qatar in their first 2010 World Cup qualifier on 6 February 2008.
+He played in his second full international against Kuwait in Sydney, Australia in August 2006.
+He played a full game in the Socceroos 3–0 win over Qatar in their first 2010 World Cup qualifier on 6 February 2008.

 Carney chose to play for Australia in the 2008 Summer Olympics, rather than staying in the UK to concentrate on the forthcoming season with Sheffield United.

 2007 Asian Cup

 During the Asian Cup championship, Carney was selected to play in the starting line-up for Australia against co-host nation Thailand in the final game of the group matches.
 Australia won 4–0 and advanced to the quarter finals of the competition, where they faced Japan.
 Carney played from start to finish in the Asian Cup quarter final, a match that ended 1–1 after 90 minutes, and remained the same score after 30 minutes of extra time.
 Japan won 4–3 after penalties were taken to break the deadlock with Carney striking Australia's third and final penalty goal.
 During the Asian Cup, Carney was played at left full back, impressing in both matches.
 He subsequently played in left back in Australia's 1–0 defeat against Argentina in September 2007.
 In his next international, against Nigeria in November 2007, Carney scored from 30 yards to give the Socceroos a 1–0 win.

 In June 2009, Carney was an impressive figure in the team that beat Bahrain to secure qualification to the World Cup Finals in 2010.
 He scored the second goal in their 2–0 victory in Sydney and was then rested for the final group game against Japan in Melbourne the following week due to being on a yellow card.

 On 12 August 2009, Carney played in the Australian side that comprehensively beat the Republic of Ireland 3–0 in Limerick.
 Carney scored the third goal of the game with a stunning 35-yard drive into the top corner.